GabeScott/standard-works-vault/General Conference/1996 October - The Grand Key-Words for the Relief Society.md

 # The Grand Key-Words for the Relief Society

-*By James E. Faust - Second Counselor in the First Presidency*
+By President James E. Faust - *Second Counselor in the First Presidency*

 *Given in the October session of the 1996 General Conference*